Graduate Certificate in Electrical Power Engineering (Online Delivery)

 (Current year structure - subject to change)

-Course HandbookWhy choose this course
+Why choose this course

 For many decades, UOW’s Faculty of Engineering and Information Sciences has developed postgraduate coursework degrees to provide professional engineers with further training.
 Well-designed laboratories, practical implementation of skills and an emphasis on innovation ensure graduates have the skills to meet modern engineering challenges.
 Coursework programs are flexible with many subjects offered at times convenient to busy engineers in full-time employment.

 UOW has a distinguished engineering research reputation, particularly in collaboration with industry, both in Australia and internationally.
-This concentration of high quality research has ensured that Engineering at UOW is part of the Go8 - Group of Eight Associates, the top research faculties in Australia.